bsdpot/potluck/netbox/README.md

 The ADMINNAME parameter is the name of the netbox superuser account.
 It could be a user, or Administrator.

-The ADMINEMAIL parameter is the notification address of the superuser account, to send notices to.
+The ADMINEMAIL parameter is the email address of the superuser account, also used for system notifications.

 The ADMINPASSWORD parameter is the password for the superuser account.